 With asbestos liability insurance, you might also be covered in the event of others being exposed to asbestos along the way.
-For example, if something goes wrong and someone inhales asbestos particles causing health issues, or if someone's property is simply damaged by a falling lump of asbestos.
+For example, if something goes wrong and someone inhales asbestos particles causing health issues or if someone's property is damaged by a falling lump of asbestos, you will be covered.

-Cover is also available for tradesmen and professionals who may be indirectly exposed to asbestos, such as roofing contractors, electricians and plumbers who might unintentionally encounter it in their line of work.
+Cover is also available for tradesworkers and professionals, such as roofing contractors, electricians and plumbers, who may be indirectly exposed to asbestos.
+These workers might unintentionally encounter asbestos in their line of work.
 Since most standard liability policies have an absolute asbestos exclusion clause, a standard policy might not cover it.

 This exclusion can also apply to professional indemnity insurance.
-For example, a building surveyor who inaccurately fails to reports the presence of asbestos in a building would probably not be protected by their standard public indemnity insurance policy, and might be liable for subsequent losses, even including death.
-But with asbestos liability insurance, their legal fees and compensation costs might be covered up a a certain limit.
+For example, a building surveyor who fails to report the presence of asbestos in a building would probably not be protected by their standard public indemnity insurance policy and might be liable for subsequent losses.
+However, with asbestos liability insurance, their legal fees and compensation costs might be covered up to a certain limit.

 What industries should consider asbestos cover?

-Generally, any business can assume that they aren't covered for anything related to asbestos unless they have specialised cover, and any business that can reasonably expect to handle asbestos, assess buildings for asbestos or otherwise deal with it in any way may want to consider adding a rider for this cover type.
+Generally, any business can assume that they don't have cover for anything related to asbestos unless they have specialised cover.
+Any business that can reasonably expect to handle asbestos, including assessing buildings for asbestos or dealing with it in any way, may want to consider adding a rider for this cover type.